lxc/incus/doc/howto/initialize.md

 (initialize-preseed)=
 ## Non-interactive configuration

-The `incus admin init` command supports a `--preseed` command line flag that makes it possible to fully configure the LXD daemon settings, storage pools, network devices and profiles, in a non-interactive way through a preseed YAML file.
+The `incus admin init` command supports a `--preseed` command line flag that makes it possible to fully configure the Incus daemon settings, storage pools, network devices and profiles, in a non-interactive way through a preseed YAML file.

-For example, starting from a brand new LXD installation, you could configure LXD with the following command:
+For example, starting from a brand new Incus installation, you could configure Incus with the following command:

 ```bash
     cat <<EOF | incus admin init --preseed